TWO CREDITS ARE BETTER THAN ONE!

 - Submit Official Transcripts & Documents

 - All documents should be dropped off in the Records Office, Room B-220, or mailed from your school.
-Official college transcripts and ACT or SAT scores may also be submitted, if applicable.
-Triton College will not evaluate transcripts without completion of a general petition form.
+Official college transcripts and ACT scores may also be submitted, if applicable.
+All incoming transcripts are automatically evaluated.If you have questions or would like to check on the status of an evaluation, contact the Records Office at (708) 456-0300, Ext.
+3213 or email firstname.lastname@example.org.

 - Take the Placement Exam (if applicable)